 Designing or corrupt priests – A designing person is one who crafts a plan whether for good or ill.
 Since Smith also used the word corrupt, it seems intentional that this label is to be understood in a negative and sinister way.
 If Smith’s claim had any validity it would be a conspiracy of monumental proportions.
 For this conspiracy to be successful, the powers behind these “corrupt priests” would have to collect and destroy any and all handwritten manuscripts that did not contain the same alterations (or at least a great majority of them).
 Since the New Testament was being hand-copied in areas all over the known world where Christianity was having an influence, getting rid of the extant documents that did not conform to current alterations would be impossible.

 Though it is true that variants (or differences) can be found among the over 5,000 New Testament manuscripts available today, we don’t see a pattern of unique Mormon doctrines being left out.
-In other words, you won’t find ancient Old or New Testament documents discussing things like a heavenly mother, or eight-year-old deacons, or the necessity of marriage in order to receive the Mormon version of exaltation.
-To insist as the LDS Church does that these or any other such “precious truth” was purposely removed from the text is of course, an argument from silence based on no proof whatsoever.
+In other words, you won’t find ancient Old or New Testament documents discussing things like a god who was once a man, a heavenly mother, or eight-year-old deacons, or the necessity of marriage in order to receive the Mormon version of exaltation.
+To insist as the LDS Church does, that these or any other such “precious truth” were purposely removed from the text is of course, an argument from silence based on no proof whatsoever.

 The irony in Smith’s accusation is that he seems to be describing himself!
 When he took it upon himself to revise the Bible in 1830 he had no expertise in ancient languages.
 Would this not make him an “ignorant translator?”
 And if we find a pattern of Smith making alterations that conflicted with ancient texts, while at the same time supporting his presently held views, would that not also make him both designing and corrupt?